blocksecteam/rustle/README.md

     * pass `all` *group* to enable all detectors.
     * pass `high`, `medium`, `low` and `info` *groups* to enable detector groups with different severity
     * pass *detector ids* in the [table](#detectors) to enable those detectors
+* `output`: Path where audit reports will be generated in.

 Note: if the target bit code (`.bc` binary) built by cargo is not in the `$src_dir`, use `-t|--tg_dir` to set the target's directory, or it will be set to `$src_dir` by default.